tinyvision-ai-inc/tinyclunx33_public/Docs/som_flash.md

 ## Hardware integration

+The flash is already integrated internally in the SoM hardware.

-The flash offers a qSPI interface: 4 SPI data lines in half-duplex for 4x the throughput.
+In addition, its qSPI interface may be accessed from the outside, for debugging or other purpose: 4 SPI data lines in half-duplex for 4x the throughput.

 It further provides Double Transmission Rate (DTR, also known as DDR) to send